17019042/liveChattingBot/README.md

 [Bots.Business](https://bots.business) - it is probably the first CBPaaS - Chat Bot Platform as a Service.

-A CBPaaS is a cloud-based platform that enables developers to create chatbots without needing to build backend infrastructure.

 ## Create your own bot for Telegram from this Git repo

 How to create bot?